Skip to main content

 In one paragraph

-LawDepot is the long-standing Canadian template library with thousands of generic documents and a 7-day free trial that auto-renews at $48/month unless you cancel.
-LegalPath is the modern Canadian-built alternative with 427 lawyer-grade forms, a plain-English wizard, AI assistant on every form, transparent CAD pricing, and no auto-renew trial gimmick.
+LawDepot is the long-standing Canadian template library with thousands of documents, offered through a trial that converts to a recurring subscription.
+LegalPath is the modern Canadian-built alternative with lawyer-grade forms, a plain-English wizard, an AI assistant on every form, and transparent CAD pricing you pick up front, per form or by subscription.

 Feature by feature